integrationsuperhero/apic/Lab1/index.md

     ![](images/tutorial_html_b219e12b9ba30a1c.png)

-6. Now download the `Inventory.yaml`
+6. Now download the `findbranch.yaml`

-    Save the file: [inventory.yaml](../resources/inventory.yaml) to an easy to find location as you will be uploading the file as part of the Import and Existing OpenAPI.
+    Save the file: [findbranch.yaml](../resources/findbranch.yaml) to an easy to find location as you will be uploading the file as part of the Import and Existing OpenAPI.

-    Choose the downloaded `Inventory.yaml` OpenAPI definition and Click `Next.`
+    Choose the downloaded `findbranch.yaml` OpenAPI definition and Click `Next.`

     ![](images/tutorial_html_64514a49c35e90d4.png)

-7.  **Do not** select **Activate API**.
+7.  **Do not** select **Activate API** for this lab.
+If you do check this box API Connect will automatically create a default Product and Plan assicated with this API and then publish it out to the Gateway and Developer portal with a sandbox subscription all in one click.
+We want to explore these steps as part of the rest of the lab.
     Click `Next`.

     ![](images/tutorial_html_3e51d8ec0929f2b5.png)